-By activating the option Allow Security Officers to define the GUID for newly created keys (default is a random GUID) you can ensure that only Security Officers who have the global permissions Create Keys and Create Profiles can generate keys (name and value).
+By activating the option Only Security Officers with the Generate profile right can generate keys (keys without a value are not permitted) you can ensure that only Security Officers who have the global permissions Create Keys and Create Profiles can generate keys (name and value).
 If the Security Officer does not assign a value to the key when creating it, the value will be generated automatically when the key is saved.